kaidez/kaidez.com/_posts/2013-10-11-site-update-walk-through-2013.md

 But I'm obviously critical about the CSS and somewhat critical of how some things are working at the development level.
 The "good enough software" principle actually encourages such criticism so here are some things that I want to improve upon at a (not too) later date:

-  * __Make some Grunt stuff DRYer__: there are some spots in my Gruntfile where the same task is repeats itself, particularly within the Bower tasks.
+  * __Modify Grunt some more__: Grunt can be modified to some very finite degrees and I know that I can do more in this area.
+The image minification task is acting odd...need to figure that out.
+Also, some tasks are repetitive, particularly with the Bower stuff.
 Grunt has a programmatic API that (I think) can help [make things DRY](http://en.wikipedia.org/wiki/Don't_repeat_yourself, "What is the DRY principle") but I haven't really looked at it.
 I need to do that.

   * __Clean up the CSS &amp; Sass__: Again, I KNOW that the CSS in its current format could be cleaned up and optimized.
 And I do want to make it work in IE8.
 My hope is to do all this using the [OOCSS principle](http://coding.smashingmagazine.com/2011/12/12/an-introduction-to-object-oriented-css-oocss/, "Read the Smashing Magazine Article about OOCSS").